AndersDJohnson/ng-click-select/README.md

 ***This branch is for Angular 2.
 For Angular 1.x, see the [1.x branch][1.x].***

-Angular directive to select contents of text input when clicked.
+Angular directive to select contents of text input or text area elements when clicked.
 Useful to allow user to easily copy value into their clipboard.

 [See demo][demo].